 The argument that God, being defined as most great or perfect, must exist, since a God who exists is greater than a God who does not.
-Compare with cosmological argument and teleological argument.
+Compare with argument from design, cosmological argument, and teleological argument.

 - So, in the end, all three arguments reduce to the ontological argument, which tells us that God must exist, since existence belongs to the very concept of God.